Trusted by Tens of Thousands | www.ThePearlSource.com

 What is the Difference Between Natural and Cultured Pearls?

-Natural pearls
+Natural Pearls

-Cultured pearls
+Cultured Pearls

 Where Different Types of Pearls Come From

-There is not just one type of pearl.
+Pearls produced by oysters come in various types, each with unique characteristics and origins.
 In fact, there are five main types of pearls, found in different bodies of water all over the world.
 But where do pearls come from?
 Here are the different types of pearls, a breakdown of their unique characteristics, and an introduction to their history of cultivation.

 Freshwater Pearls